scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### DROP TABLE

-`DROP TABLE` command drops a table.
+The `DROP TABLE` command drops a table.

 #### Grammar